hleuwer/luanagios/README.md

 Luanagios allows to write NAGIOS check plugins in Lua.

-Currently two modules are provided:
+Currently three modules are provided:

 * check_host.lua
 * check_fritz.lua
+* check_weather.lua

 Access to the devices occurs either via SNMP v2 or via TR-64 SOAP access.

 For SNMP access to hosts the module [LuaSNMP](https://github.com/hleuwer/luasnmp "LuaSNMP repository") is used.
 This requires a running SNMP agent in the host, which can easily be installed on Linux computer and is by default available on MACOSX and Windows hosts.
 On Windows hosts the SNMP agent service must first be enabled.

 TR-64 access to AVM FritzBox uses the module [luasoap](https://github.com/hleuwer/luasoap "luasoap repository").
 Note, that the given link refers to a cloned repository for luasoap, which contains a couple of changes that were necessary for supporting luanagios.